Scornful Syria hails 'historic American retreat' as Obama hesitates

 It was the deadliest incident of the Syrian civil war and the world's worst use of chemical arms since Iraq's Saddam Hussein gassed thousands of Kurds in 1988.
 But opinion polls have shown strong opposition to a punitive strike among Americans weary of wars in Iraq and Afghanistan.

-Obama's announcement on Saturday that he would seek congressional authorisation for punitive military action against Syria is likely to delay any strike for at least nine days.

-His administration launched a political offensive on Sunday to win over a sceptical Congress, but faced tough questions from lawmakers in both parties.
+His administration launched a political offensive on Sunday to win over a skeptical Congress, but faced tough questions from lawmakers in both parties.

 The United Nations said Obama's announcement could be seen as part of an effort to forge a global consensus on responding to the use of chemical arms anywhere.